Tech-Workers-Coalition-Italia/mobilizon-reshare/README.md

 event in chronological order that hasn't been published yet and publish it only if at least `break_between_events_in_minutes` minutes have passed.

+## Recap

+In addition to the event publication feature, `mobilizon-reshare` allows you to do periodical recap of your events.
+In the current version, the two features are handled separately and triggered by different CLI commands (respectively `mobilizon-reshare start` and `mobilizon-reshare recap`).

+The recap command, when executed, will retrieve the list of already published events and summarize in a single message to publish on all the active publishers.
+At the moment it doesn't support any decision logic and will always publish when triggered.

 ## Core Concepts